Chesterfield S40 1NH

 - 11 a.m. – 5 p.m.

-We’ve been working to provide emotional support to the community since 1975.
-Initially based on Rose Hill, Chesterfield Samaritans has been in its current location on Saltergate since 2015.
+We’ve been working to provide emotional support to the community since 1971.
+Initially based on Chatsworth Road, we moved to Rose Hill in 1976, and our current location on Saltergate in 2015.

 Owing to the virus pandemic, Chesterfield Samaritans have had to suspend our service to Face to Face Callers.
-We have also stopped all outreach work by branch volunteers within local communities, but we are now recruiting volunteers again after a temporary suspension.
+We have also stopped all outreach work by branch volunteers within local communities.
 We will update these website details as the situation changes.

 Callers can still phone Samaritans free on 116 123 or send an email to [email protected] Samaritans are here for you, if you need us.